megvii-research/AAAI2023-PVD/README.md

 Reference [PVD](https://github.com/megvii-research/AAAI2023-PVD/blob/main/README.md)

 # Tips
-When you want to use PVDAL, remember to ensure that your code branches in PVD-AL, that is, remember to do the following:
+- When you want to use PVDAL, remember to ensure that your code branches in PVD-AL, that is, remember to do the following:

  ```
  git checkout PVD-AL
  ```
+- Teachers trained using PVD can be directly applied to distillation in PVDAL.

+- And generally speaking, the student performance obtained by PVDAL is higher than that of PVD.